trhacknon/EMAGNET/README.md

     # Add a cronie line for emagnet beta to be executed every hour (36010ecs) after before autobruter will be executed from tab1
     (crontab -l 2>/dev/null; echo "*/60 * * * * /path/to/emagnet_v4.0.0-beta.sh -with args") | crontab -

 ----- Result

-    Every hour emagnet_v4.0.0-beta.sh is executed in background, and ...10 seconds later....emagnet.sh will bruteforcing the accounts
+    Every hour emagnet_v4.0.0-beta.sh is executed in background, and ...10 seconds later....emagnet.sh will bruteforce the accounts

 Sorry for the mess, if you do not understand at all how this works, please find another tool for this purpose ;)